 Within the instrument cluster of most cars built in the last decade is a warning light dedicated to signaling an alternator issue.
 In most cases the light is shaped like a battery, though some show "ALT" or "GEN," meaning alternator or generator, respectively.
+(In some older cars, the alternator is referred to as a generator, which may be helpful to know if you're looking through the owner's manual or a shop manual.)
 Many people see this light and instinctively think they have a battery problem, which is symptom that will be covered later, but that's not really why the light goes on.

 Most alternators have an output between 13 and 14.5 volts that they try to maintain at a constant level.
-As more power is demanded by the headlights, the windshield wipers, your radio, the heated seats, the rear window defroster and so on, the alternator needs to work harder to maintain the necessary voltage.
+As more power is demanded your car's headlights, the windshield wipers, your radio, the heated seats, the rear window defroster, and so on, the alternator needs to work harder to maintain the necessary voltage.
 If your car's alternator is not working to its full potential, or demands are placed on it that it can no longer meet, the voltage will either go above or below the set level and switch on the warning light.